You’re probably right about your security gaps, here’s how to prove it

 • Being unprepared for realistic scenarios

-Penetration testing replaces these assumptions with evidence and show what actually happens when an attacker targets your environment.
+Penetration testing replaces assumptions with evidence, showing what actually happens when an attacker targets your environment.

 What makes penetration testing effective?

 Action.
-Penetration testing can deliver real value when it reflects real-world attack behaviour that leads to action.
+Penetration testing delivers real value when it reflects real-world attack behaviour and leads to meaningful change.

 Effective penetration testing: